sun-jiao/session_shelf/README.md

-# shelf_sessions
+# session_shelf

-The `shelf_sessions` is the implementation of `cookiesMiddleware` and  `sessionMiddleware` for `shelf`, to store sessions in files or SQL databases as plain or encrypted text.
+The `session_shelf` is the implementation of `cookiesMiddleware` and  `sessionMiddleware` for `shelf`, to store sessions in files or SQL databases as plain or encrypted text.

 This package is based on mezoni's (shelf_session)[https://pub.dev/packages/shelf_session], with more powerful feathers.